0ero1ne/bandit/README.md

 `ESCAPE` + `:` and write `set shell=/bin/bash`.
 `ESCAPE` + `:` and write `shell` and press return.

-Here we go, now that you have a shell just `cat` the password.
+Now that you have a shell you can `cat` the password for `bandit26`.

 ```
 bandit26@bandit:~$ cat /etc/bandit_pass/bandit26